-4. CONCEPT AND DEFINITION OF A LIVING WAGE
+4. CONCEPT AND DEFINITION OF A LIVING WAGE AND A LIVING INCOME

-The idea of a living wage is that workers and their families should be able to afford a basic lifestyle considered decent by society at its current level of development, without having to work overtime.
+The idea of a living income and living wage is that working people and their families should be able to afford a basic lifestyle considered decent by society at its current level of development, without having to work overtime.